akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 Only one application instance per `transactional.id` is allowed.
 If two application instances with the same `transactional.id` are run at the same time then the instance that registers with Kafka's transaction coordinator second will throw a `ProducerFencedException` so it doesn't interfere with transactions in process by the first instance.
 To distribute multiple transactional workflows for the same subscription the user must manually subdivide the subscription across multiple instances of the application.
 This may be handled internally in future versions.

 Any state in the transformation logic is not part of a transaction.
 It's left to the user to rebuild state when applying stateful operations with transaction.
 It's possible to encode state into messages produced to topics during a transaction.
 For example you could produce messages to a topic that represents an event log as part of a transaction.
-This event log can be replayed to reconsititue the correct state before the stateful stream resumes consuming again at startup.
+This event log can be replayed to reconstitute the correct state before the stateful stream resumes consuming again at startup.

 Any side effects that occur in the transformation logic is not part of a transaction (i.e. writes to an database).

+The exactly-once-semantics are guaranteed only between a pair of two topics.
+Consuming messages from a topic in a different flow after transactional processing has the usual at-least-once semantics.

 ## Further Reading